Please contact the Parish Office at 941-497-2931 for additional information.

 BAPTISM OF INFANTS—Call the Parish Office.
 Baptisms of children under seven years old are normally administered at the 12 noon Mass on the third Sunday of the month.
 Baptism classes for parents and godparents are held on the first Tuesday of each month at 7 pm in the Education Building.
 Pre-registration is required.
 Call the Parish Office to obtain all the necessary forms and requirements and to register for the class.

-Children must be in their second year of Faith Formation before beginning preparation for Reconciliation.
+First Reconciliation: Children must be in their second year of Faith Formation before beginning preparation for Reconciliation.
 Children usually celebrate First Reconciliation during the second grade, if they are properly prepared.

 Can make the Sign of the Cross, saying the words: In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.